-Painless cracking of joints is -- as a rule -- not harmful.
-However, common sense generally would suggest that the intentional and repetitive cracking of one's joints not only is potentially socially bothersome but also could be physically troublesome when it produces pain.
+As a rule, painless cracking of joints is not harmful.
+However, common sense would generally suggest that the intentional and repetitive cracking of one's joints not only is potentially bothersome socially but could also be physically troublesome when it produces pain.

 Knuckle "cracking" has not been shown to be harmful or beneficial.
 More specifically, knuckle cracking does not cause arthritis.

 Joint "cracking" can result from a negative pressure pulling nitrogen gas temporarily into the joint, such as when knuckles are "cracked."
 This is not harmful.
 "Cracking" sounds can also be heard if tendons snap over tissues because of minor adjustments in their gliding paths.
 This can occur with aging as muscle mass and action change.